 - Brain damage

-Every injury that you sustain to your head should be taken seriously.
-Some traumatic brain injuries do not have noticeable symptoms, but all the while the injury to the brain is getting worse.
-A doctor will be able to assess your cognitive ability, socialization skills or difficulties, behavioral issues and any other psychological, physiological and emotional symptoms.
+Every injury to your head must be taken seriously.
+Furthermore, some traumatic brain injuries do not have noticeable symptoms.
+All the while the injury to the brain is getting worse. a doctor will be able to assess your cognitive ability, socialization skills or difficulties, behavioral issues and any other psychological, physiological and emotional symptoms.

-Always seek out the attention of a medical professional when you have been injured in an accident.
+Always seek out the attention of a medical professional when you are suffering from injuries due to an accident.

 Do not hesitate to contact a personal injury lawyer at Silverthorne Attorneys to discuss your case.
 Consultations are free.